taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

 * typical outfit (as an adult Automata): loose trousers that cinch at the knees, chest wrap for breast support
 * piercings made of eSyrup metal, meaning they can shape-shift
   * left eyebrow
-  * piercings all the way up the helix of both ears
+  * piercings all the way up the helix of both ears, filled with thin, delicate rings; lobes of both ears have one small, delicate stud piercing
 * tattoos made of eSyrup ink, meaning they can shape-shift
   * back: cyclonic cloud formations
   * above the right hip: a [New World Quail](https://en.wikipedia.org/wiki/New_World_quail)